in Dinner, Lactose Free, Recipes, Vegetarian

 It took me a long time, but I finally did it.
 I made my own pasta – fresh linguine at that.

 Being a vegetarian in college, pasta was pretty much all I ate.
 I had mac and cheese far too often and when it wasn’t mac and cheese, it was some frozen pasta meal.
 I first discovered fresh pasta when I was in Atlanta and I went to this amazing little place called Figo.
 The simplest dishes were amazing because of the pasta.
 When I started food blogging, I thought it’d be cool to make pasta.
-The first attempt epic failed as I explained here.
 This means that I can explain all the things to NOT do when making fresh linguine pasta.
 That way you have a better chance of getting it right on the first try!

 When perusing for a fresh pasta recipe, I found a lot that required special ingredients.
 I don’t like that.
 I always try to make my recipes with easy to find ingredients or explain where people can get the ingredients I use.
 Tipo 00 flour is not something most people have, so why use it if you want people to make your recipes?
 And now, without further ado, “Fresh Pasta – Or: How I Learned to Stop Worrying and Love All-Purpose Flour.”